ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 2. Participants who either in person or through their members' bodies, employees or associates, are a member of the Jury that evaluates the Contest Participants in the category in which the Participant was nominated for the Award, are not allowed to enter the Contest.

-3. Entry to the Contest can be made from November 1st, 2021, to November 26th, 2021, solely via the application form available on the Contest website.
+3. Entry to the Contest can be made from December 1st, 2022, to January 6th, 2023, solely via the application form available on the Contest website.
 Participation in the Contest is subject to the fulfillment of all mandatory form fields and acceptance of the Terms and Conditions.

 4. Entry into the Contest is equivalent to providing the Organizer with a consent to publish the Participant's name (s) and the Trademark Identification (logo) on the Contest Website, as well as in all promotional and advertising materials distributed by the Organizer concerning the Contest, for the duration of the Contest, and for a period of 1 (one) year from the closing date of the Contest.